-QUESTION: What changes are coming your way over the next weeks?
-Months?
-What preparations do you need to make to deal with some of these changed with courage?
-How do you usually react to change?
+QUESTION: What changes are coming your way over the next weeks or months?
+What preparations do you need to make to deal with some of these changes with courage?

 CHALLENGE: Identify a change that has taken you by surprise and some steps you can take to lace up your mouse sneakers and find the new location of your cheese.

 Edited by Lisa Hoelzer.

 Image from Flickr.com/iDTechCamp.
 Graphics added by Anna Jenkins.

 Oh my goodness, Dawn, this is precisely my problem!
 I was so sure I was a flexible, adaptive ‘mouse’.
 And then we had a big change in our lives (moving cross-country) and I found out that I’ve got a whole lot more in common with the mouse in the corner!
 When the lightbulb finally goes off I sometimes want to kick myself for not figuring out a solution (or realizing that there was even a problem) sooner.
 For example, it takes me seventeen thousand trips across our new kitchen hunting for something before it dawns on me to move it where I need it! (smacks forehead) The key for me has been to keep on trucking and not give up.
 And because of that I’m starting to catch on to the moving cheese earlier rather than later these days.
 Maybe with enough practice, I’ll become the adaptive mouse I dream of being!